thepegleg/thepegleg.github.io/README.md

 To contribute to thepegleg, you can fork the repository and follow these simple steps:

 1. Fork this repository to your GitHub account.
-2. Fork our lbanana repo in your account
-3. Turn on github pages for both
+3. Turn on GitHub pages
 4. That's it!

 ## Usage